Support & Services

 - Medical Research I (Longitudinal throughout Phase II Blocks)

-A document that includes all teached sessions for a particular faculty in terms of Credit & Contact Hours.
+A document that includes all taught sessions for a particular faculty in terms of Credit & Contact Hours.

 - A credit hour is the weekly theoretical lecture whose duration is no less than 50 minutes, or weekly lab session, or the weekly clinical session whose duration is no less than 100 minutes.
 Each credit hour is carried out through a whole semester (18 Weeks: 15 Weeks of teaching where hours are credited & 3 Weeks for Revision & Examinations.